Editorial: Rocky Mountain Cigar Festival 2021 + Blind Tasting Results

 Blind Cigar Review: Joya de Nicaragua | Antaño CT Robusto

-In June of 2019, Joya de Nicaragua unveiled a Connecticut shade-wrapped line extension Antaño line called the Joya de Nicaragua Antaño CT.
+In June of 2019, Joya de unveiled a shade-wrapped line extension Antaño line called the Joya de Antaño CT.
 The word Antaño translates in Spanish to “Yesteryear”.
 The Antaño CT is the fourth in the Antaño line with original Antaño, Antaño Reserva, and Antaño Dark Corojo.

 Cigar #3 – AVO Classic Belicoso